aspose-tasks/Aspose.Tasks-Documentation/net/getting-started/licensing/_index.md

 {{< gist "aspose-com-gists" "10d4de13018b7279cf03bab28ed78aeb" "Examples-CSharp-Licensing-EvaluationDateTimeLimitations-DateTimeLimitations.cs" >}}

 #### **MPP Write Support**
-Aspose.Tasks for .NET supports reading MPP files, updating the project summary information and then writing updated project files in original MPP format.
-If the original MPP format belongs to Microsoft Project 2003 version, the MPP file is updated through Aspose.Tasks for .NET will also be in Microsoft Project 2003 MPP format.
-The same is valid for Microsoft Project 2007, 2010 and 2013 MPP formats.
-However, this support is only available in licensed versions of Aspose.Tasks for .NET.
+Aspose.Tasks for .NET supports reading MPP files, updating the project information and then writing updated project files in original MPP format.
+Writing of MPP file is only available in licensed versions of Aspose.Tasks for .NET.
+Please note that writing of MPP file preserves MPP format version of the original file.
+For example, if the original MPP file is in Microsoft Project 2003 format, the MPP file updated through Aspose.Tasks for .NET will also be in Microsoft Project 2003 MPP format.
+The same is valid for Microsoft Project 2007, 2010, 2013, 2016, 2019 MPP formats.

 ## **Applying the License**
 Once you are happy with your evaluation of **Aspose.Tasks for .NET**, you can buy a license at the Aspose website: <https://purchase.aspose.com/buy>.
 Make yourself familiar with the different [licenses](https://purchase.aspose.com/policies/license-types/) offered.
 If you have any questions, [contact the Aspose sales team](https://about.aspose.com/contact) and they'll be happy to help you.